jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

   (If you are not familiar with Joomla! translation files, find the line that has 'ATTACHMENTS TITLE' on left side of the '=' sign.
 Edit anything to the right of the '=' sign.
 Do not change anything to the left of the '=' sign.)
-* **Hide Attachments for:**
-  Comma-separated list of keywords or Sections/Categories of articles for which the attachments list should be hidden.
-Five special keywords may be
-  used:

-  - 'frontpage' to suppress displays of attachments on the front page,

-  - 'blog' to suppress displays of attachments on any page using the 'blog' layout,

-  - 'all_but_article_views' to allow displays of attachments only in article views,

-  - 'always_show_section_attachments' to enable displaying
-    section attachments when 'all_but_article_views' is given, and

-  - 'always_show_category_attachments' to enable displaying category attachments when 'all_but_article_views' is given.

-  Omit quotes when entering the keyword options.
-  **The 'frontpage' option should be honored by all content types, but content types other than articles, sections, and categories may or may not honor the 'all_but_article_views' option and the other options.** Article Section/Category ids should be entered as numeric section and category IDs separated with a slash(/): Section#/CategoryNum, SectionNum/CategoryNum.
-  Specify just 'SectionNum' to cover all Categories within the Section.
-  Example: 23/10, 23/11, 24
 * **Timeout for checking links:**
   Timeout for checking links (seconds).
 Whenever a link is added as an attachment, the link is checked directly (you can disable this check in the form).
 If the link can be accessed before the timeout, the file size and other information about the link is retrieved.
 If not, generic information is used.
 To disable the check, enter 0.

 * **Superimpose URL link icons:**
   Superimpose URL link icons over the file attachment icon for each attachment to indicate it is a URL.
 Valid URLs are shown with arrows and invalid URLs are shown with a red line across the file type icon (bottom left to top right).

 * **Suppress obsolete attachments (in back end):**
   Set the default for suppressing *obsolete* attachments in the administrative back end.
 In this context, *obsolete* attachments are ones attached to